PaulskPt/micropython-mcp7940/README.md

 by Unexpected Maker (https://github.com/tinypico/micropython-mcp7940).

 ## WebREPL
 In the folder images you'll find an image of using WebREPL.
-This works OK even when the Feather and the two I2C devices are powered from a Lipo battery.
+This works OK even when the FeatherS3 and the two I2C devices are powered from a Lipo battery.
 When the script has finished you can restart the script from WebREPL by issuing the command: 'main()+[Enter]'